 North Carolina’s coast is still prime for paddling and loaded with land-based adventures and cultural attractions during cooler winter months.
 You’ll find everything from traffic-free maritime trails to timeless historical sites and adrenaline-inducing sports.
 These five beach towns make for an excellent getaway any time of the year.

-1 SouthportBrunswick IslandsSee on map
+1 ManteoThe Outer BanksSee on map

 2 BeaufortThe Crystal CoastSee on map

 Beaufort is one of our oldest and most charming towns, and it's swirling with colonial-era lore.
 Delve into the area’s colorful, pirate-filled history at the North Carolina Maritime Museum or get a whole other perspective on the Beaufort Ghost Walk.
-And while Beaufort is laden with creature comforts like craft beer and elegant cuisine, the town provides an ideal base for exploring one of North Carolina’s wildest stretches of coast, the Cape Lookout National Seashore.
+And while Beaufort is laden with creature comforts like craft beer and elegant cuisine, it also provides an ideal base for exploring one of our wildest stretches of coast, Cape Lookout National Seashore.
 The pristine string of barrier islands is about 3 miles offshore.
-If conditions are too gnarly to make the trip to Cape Lookout, stick closer to town and head for Fort Macon State Park.
-The formidable stronghold was once tasked with protecting Beaufort from marauding pirates.
+If conditions are too gnarly to make the trip, stick closer to town and head for Fort Macon State Park; the stronghold was once tasked with protecting Beaufort from marauding pirates.

-3 Nags Head
+4 Nags Head

-3 Nags HeadThe Outer BanksSee on map
+4 Nags HeadThe Outer BanksSee on map

-Nags Head is the quintessential Outer Banks town – a symbiotic mix of land and sea with plenty of natural and cultural attractions.
-Terrestrial treasures around Nags Head include Jockey’s Ridge State Park, which boasts one of the loftiest active sand dune systems in the eastern United States.
+Nags Head is the quintessential OBX town – a mix of land and sea with plenty of natural and cultural attractions.
+Terrestrial treasures around Nags Head include Jockey’s Ridge State Park, which boasts one of the loftiest active sand dune systems in the East.
 It’s also one the planet’s premier locations for learning to hang glide any time of year.
-Kitty Hawk Kites, just across from the dunes, offers hang-gliding lessons year-round.
-Even better, the dunes are rideable too, with sandboarding allowed in parts of Jockey’s Ridge during select months.
+Kitty Hawk Kites offers hang-gliding lessons year-round.
+Even better, the dunes are rideable too, with sandboarding welcomed in parts of Jockey’s Ridge during select months.
 Anglers will also love Nags Head’s iconic fishing pier – Jennette’s Pier – which juts 1,000 feet into the Atlantic, making it possible to snag rockfish, bluefish and red drum throughout winter.

-4 Wrightsville Beach
+5 Wrightsville Beach

-4 Wrightsville BeachWilmingtonSee on map
+5 Wrightsville BeachWilmingtonSee on map

 In winter, Wrightsville Beach's summer crowds are gone, but the town’s charm remains.
 If rough seas mean coastal paddling is a no-go, explore the area’s buffered inland waterways like Town Creek or the Black River with a kayak tour led by Mahanaim Adventures.
-Aside from the stunning and easily accessible ribbon of coastline, Wrightsville Beach is also just 20 minutes from Wilmington, which is loaded with enticing cultural attractions, like the Cameron Art Museum, the Wilmington Railroad Museum, and the 18th century Burgwin-Wright House.
-Wilmington also boasts the largest historical district in the state, and every November the town celebrates its creative side with the Cucalorus Film Festival, highlighting independent flicks.
+Aside from the easily accessible ribbon of coastline, Wrightsville Beach is also just 20 minutes from Wilmington, which is loaded with enticing cultural attractions, like the Cameron Art Museum, the Wilmington Railroad Museum and the 18th-century Burgwin-Wright House.
+Wilmington also boasts the largest historical district in our state, and every November the town celebrates its creative side with the Cucalorus Film Festival, highlighting independent flicks.